[?] Subscribe To This Site

 Question

-If we make a text box on a form, the text vertical alignment is always/by default Top and Left.
+If we make a text box on a form, the text alignment is always/by default Top and Left.
 For good looks of a form, generally we drag the corner of the text box to increase the height of the text box, in that situation the text left & top alignment does not looks good, it seems it is in corner.
 I wanted the textbox vertical text alignment to be in center.
 I was unable to do so.

 To explain you the exact need of mine, I will take your attention to MS Excel worksheet.
 If we increase the height of a cell, then to adjust its vertical text alignment we go through the process below: Format - Cells - Alignment - Vertical option - and we select Center.
 This is the thing which I want for my text box on my form for a better look.